-Once you are happy with the drawing then erase the lines so they do not show through your color especially in the lighter areas.
+Once you are happy with the drawing then erase the lines so they do not show through your color, especially in the lighter areas.
 Be gentle on the paper with the eraser to avoid messing up the tooth of the paper.
 I erased just the head portion first as this was where I chose to start.
 The goal here is to lighten the pencil marks just enough to still see them so they can be used as a guide when applying your colors.

 Step 2 – Adding Base Color

-In this step we want to start with the darker shadow areas of the drawing first.
+In this step, we want to start with the darker shadow areas of the drawing first.
 Holding the pencil higher up the barrel and working with the side of the pencil tip, start filling in all of the different shaded areas.
 Continue to add light layers, building them up until you reach the desired shade you are looking for.

 Once the shadow areas are done then start working from light to dark.
 As a general rule always try to start with your lightest colors first but note when using solvents you are going to blend it all together anyways.
-Don’t sweat the details just yet because this is the foundation you will use to add textures and details on top of.
+Don’t sweat the details just yet because this is the foundation you will use to add textures and details on top.

 Remember we need to be saving on the tooth of the paper in order to build our layers up so be sure to use light pressure.
-By adding multiple layers and some minor details here and there will help to ensure good color saturation for blending with a solvent or water.
+Adding multiple layers and some minor details here and there will help to ensure good color saturation for blending with a solvent or water.
 You want enough color on the paper to get rid of any grainy white areas with the brush.
 Another quick tip is to use a broader brush for larger areas as this will help to save some time.
 I only used a fine detail brush on the bluebird since most of it was small delicate feathers.

-I tried to follow the flow of feathers with each pencil and brush stroke as this will also act as a guide when adding in the details later.
-I focused on the head first bringing it to as close to finished as possible.
+I tried to follow the flow of feathers with each pencil and brushstroke as this will also act as a guide when adding in the details later.
+I focused on the head first bringing it as close to finished as possible.
 I then moved to the wing and tail feathers before the white feathers on the breast then the feet and tree limb.
 Each section was brought to a finished appearance before moving to the next section of the bluebird.

-Example: When drawing long hair pick one patch and use a long flowing line and short hair use shorter lines while paying attention to the direction of each stroke compared to the reference.
+Example: When drawing long hair pick one patch and use a long flowing line and for short hair use shorter lines while paying attention to the direction of each stroke compared to the reference.
 This same concept was used in the feathers.